GitRowin/httping/README.md

 - conn: Time taken to create the TCP connection
 - tls: Time taken to complete the TLS handshake
 - ttfb: Time taken to receive the first byte of the response ("Time To First Byte")
+- dl: Time taken to receive the response body
 - total: Total time taken (DNS, TCP, TLS, send request, receive response)
 - reused: Whether the TCP connection was reused to send the request
 - proto: Used HTTP protocol